-- 1. As a result of illness or injury the life insured; - a) has been absent from work and unable to work in their own occupation for three consecutive months, or has suffered at least 25% permanent whole person impairment, and - b) is disabled at the end of the period of three consecutive months, to such an extent that they are unlikely ever again to be able to engage in their own occupation. - 2.
-The life insured satisfies one of the 'General TPD definitions' as described on page 25.
+- 1. a. has been absent from and unable to engage in their 'Own Occupation' for three consecutive months; and - b. is disabled at the end of the period of three consecutive months to such an extent that they are unlikely ever again to be able to engage in their 'Own Occupation'; or